crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 1.3.6 =
+* Added `wc_address_book_addresses` filter to allow for modification of Address Book addresses.
+* JS improvments of address book dropdown on Checkout.
+Thanks to ebelrose for their contributions!

 = 1.3.5 =
 * Added languages folder with .pot file for i18n.
 * Added `isset()` conditions for `address_select_label()` in case fields have been removed.